samuelleblanc/fp/README.md

         where the bearing is the azimuth angle of the plane where the distance is the length of that leg where the altitude (which can be omitted) is the altitude of the plane for the next waypoint
     7) enter number of points desired for macro then save in the flt_module directory.
 It is ready to be used in the software without the need for a restart.
+    8) if desired, make a screenshot of the resulting flt_module and save it with the same name in the flt_module folder as a .png

 ## Adding other planes or flight paths:
     1) Press the 'New Flight Path' button